As a coffee drinker, the Ember Smart Mug is one of my favorite new inventions. I love that it keeps my drink at the perfect temperature for hours.

 - It does hold the temperature constant when you walk around for 1 hour or more

-- Amazon still sells these, but now you can buy this smart mug at Starbucks for cheaper
+- Amazon still sells these, but now you can buy this smart mug at Starbucks for a cheaper cost.

 - It senses when you pour hot coffee into it and immediately starts to work.